RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser. No. 66510/README.md

 | Glue logic | Mitsubishi, OKI, Texas Instruments, Fairchild, Fujitsu, Hitachi |  |  |  | No MOS glue logic |

 </div>

+After cleaning, and drying, the mainboard with mild soapy water I notice that there are several areas which have some liquid material residue.
+I still do not think that this is caused by electrolytic leaking capacitors as this looks different.
+Nevertheless, these areas are cleaned properly with isopropanol to make sure no corrosion will happen.
+Below are some pictures before/after the final cleaning.

 <!-- MARK STOP -->